t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 ```

 - The code is basically the same for `SetThreadContext` handler.
-- What i do here is that i check if child's `RIP - BaseAddress` == an offset used to call a function in the child process.
+- What I do here is that I check if child's `RIP - BaseAddress` equal an offset used to call a function in the child process.
         + Remember :
         + ![](img/xrefsimport.png)
         + If `RIP - BaseAddress == 0x8170` the child will call `memcpy`.